-After Scorers had been trained on a given set of items, packets of student answer documents were distributed randomly, by clerical aides under the supervision of the scoring director, to the Scorers by Team.
-All of the operational items in the packets were read twice.
+After Scorers had been trained on a given set of items, packets of student answer documents were distributed randomly, by clerical aides under the supervision of the Content Area Scoring Director, to the Scorers by Team.
+All of the operational items in the Algebra/Data Analysis, Biology, Geometry, and Government packets were read twice.
 These packets contained two score sheets, one for each reading.
 The second Scorer used a separate score sheet and was unaware of the scores assigned by the first Scorer.